GlobeTeam-Platform/ga-kursus-cicd/educates/workshop/content/exercises/00-workshop-overview/index.md

 In this workshop you will learn about

-- What is Continius Integrations
+- What is Continius Integrations (CI)
-- What is Continius Delivery
+- What is Continius Delivery (CD)
-- How do you use it ?
+- How to use it ?
 - How to automate building applications and delivering them to Kubernetes

 ![CICD](cicd.svg)